My Financial Independence Plan

 Your plan reflects many early retirement plans.
 A healthy retirement budget, time for travel and hobbies, the occasional vehicle upgrade, plus the possibility of some part-time income (but it’s not guaranteed).

-Any finally Owen, how early is too early to run any projections?
-Was I too eager to look at my financial independence plan even though I’m not ready to retire yet?!
+Owen, was I too eager to look at my financial independence plan even though I’m not ready to retire yet?!

 It’s never too early to look at your financial plan.
 The peace of mind alone is extremely valuable.
 You don’t want the last few years before retirement to be full of worry.